osxmidi/SFZero-X/README.md

 or

-2: Reconfigure using Projucer (the SFZero module is in the plugin/JuceLibraryCode/modules folder and the SFZero source files are in the plugin/Source folder).
+2: Reconfigure using Projucer (the SFZero module is in the plugin/JuceLibraryCode/modules folder and needs to be copied to the JUCE/modules folder and the SFZero source files are in the plugin/Source folder).

 Some files may then need to be edited